idibidiart/react-native-responsive-grid/README.md

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns.

 `offset` and `[size]Offset` - Accepts any number.
 This number defines the left offset in terms of the number of grid columns.
 Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (by default) content in offsetted columns will snap to grid.
-Offset values can also be negative, and **rightAlign** can be given as prop in the column to set alignItems to flex-end.
-This way content in offsetted columns will snap to grid in both directions.
+Offset values can also be negative, too.

+**rightAlign** can be given as prop in the column to set its alignItems to flex-end.
+This way content in offsetted columns will snap to grid in both in both the normal left-to-right (ltr) direction as well as thew right-to-left (rtl) directions.

 **alignVertical** maybe supplied as prop to the row to vertically align the columns within the row.
 Possible values are: middle, top, bottom or fill.

 **alignVertical** maybe also supplied as prop to the column to vertically align the items within the column.
 Possible values are: middle, top, bottom, space and distribute.

+**rtl** maybe supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
+This is useful for Hebrew and Arabic layouts.

 These are the basic rules from which potentially complex layout behavior can emerge.
 See also Column Size and Offset.